-For equity securities, the Company reflects changes in value as net realized capital gains and losses.
+For equity securities, the Company reflects changes in fair value as net gains (losses) on investments.
 Interest income on all fixed maturities and dividend income on all equity securities are included as part of net investment income in the consolidated statements of operations and comprehensive income (loss).

-Shortterm investments are stated at cost, which approximates market value.
+Short-term investments comprise securities due to mature within one year from the date of purchase and are stated at cost, which approximates fair value.

 Realized gains or losses on sales of investments are determined on the basis of identified cost.
 For some non-publicly traded securities, market prices are determined through the use of pricing models that evaluate securities relative to the U.S. Treasury yield curve, taking into account the issue type, credit quality, and cash flow characteristics of each security.
 For other non-publicly traded securities, investment managers' valuation committees will estimate fair value and in many instances, these fair values are supported with opinions from qualified independent third parties.
 All fair value estimates from investment managers are reviewed by the Company for reasonableness.
-For publicly traded securities, market value is based on quoted market prices or valuation models that use observable market inputs.
+For publicly traded securities, fair value is based on quoted market prices or valuation models that use observable market inputs.
 When a sector of the financial markets is inactive or illiquid, the Company may use its own assumptions about future cash flows and risk-adjusted discount rates to determine fair value.

-Retrospective adjustments are employed to recalculate the values of asset-backed securities.
-Each acquisition lot is reviewed to recalculate the effective yield.
-The recalculated effective yield is used to derive a book value as if the new yield were applied at the time of acquisition.
-Outstanding principal factors from the time of acquisition to the adjustment date are used to calculate the prepayment history for all applicable securities.
-Conditional prepayment rates, computed with life to date factor histories and weighted average maturities, are used as an input to the calculation of projected and prepayments for pass-through security types.
-Other invested assets include limited partnerships and rabbi trusts.
-Cash contributions to and cash distributions from the sweep facility were reported gross in cash flows from investing activities in the consolidated statements of cash flows.
+Other invested assets include limited partnerships, company-owned life insurance, rabbi trusts and other investments.
 Limited partnerships are accounted for under the equity method of accounting, which can be recorded on a monthly or quarterly lag.
+Company-owned life insurance policies are carried at policy cash surrender value and changes in the policy cash surrender value are included within net investment income.